Skip to main content

 Yours very truly, Robert J. Bulkley

 Correspondent: Robert Johns Bulkley (1880–1965) was a White banker, lawyer, and Democratic politician from Ohio, and like Chesnutt a member of the Rowfant Club.
 He was the leading partner in a prominent law firm (under various names, initially Bulkley, Hauxhurst, Inglis and Saeger), for whom Chesnutt's stenography business sometimes worked.
-A two-term U.S. Representative for Chesnutt's district (1911–1915), Bulkley won a special election to the U.S. Senate in 1930 after the death of Theodore Burton (1851–1929).
-He served in the Senate for nine years.
+A two-term U.S. Representative for Chesnutt's district (1911–1915), Bulkley won a special election to the U.S. Senate in 1930 after the death of Theodore Burton (1851–1929), where he served for nine years.

 2. H.R.
 1710 was an anti-miscegenation bill for the District of Columbia, introduced by Democratic Congressman Frank Clark (Florida), which made it to the House calendar on March 21, 1914.
 Black activists put pressure on politicians to oppose it with editorials and letter-writing campaigns, presumably including Chesnutt's unlocated letter from April 6, 1914 to his representative, Robert J. Bulkley (1880-1965).
 When the bill was passed by the House on January 11, 1915, 238 to 60, Bulkley voted against it, one of only 7 Democrats to do so.
 The bill was not taken up by the Senate before the end of the session and so did not become law. [back]